cloudevents/spec/discovery.md

 ##### `/types`

-This MUST return an array of zero or more Types values, where each Type's value is an array of Services that support that Type.
+This MUST return a map of zero or more Types values, where each Type's value is an array of Services that support that Type.

 When encoded in JSON, the response format MUST adhere to the following:

 ```
-[
+{
   "TYPE-VALUE": [
     {
       "url": "SERVICE-url",